linwiz/nobuttonmusicplayer/README.md

 nobuttonmusicplayer
 =======

-This Repository is a fork of https://github.com/exitnode/theonebuttonaudiobookplayer

 This little Raspberry Pi based project is the base for my motorcycle radio project.
 I won't need any fancy display to distract me, or any buttons to press that will take my attention off of the car drivers who won't see me.

 It basically consists of:

 * 1 Raspberry Pi and case
 * 1 SD-Card
-* 1 USB drive with the volume name "16GB" (can be changed in the py script)
+* 1 USB drive with one vfat partition
 * a pair of speakers

 The following software has been used:

 * Raspbian Distro
 * moc (music on console)
-* pyudev (for USB access)
+* libudev (for USB access)
-* a self-written python script
+* a self-written C program

 Features:
 ======